+I just used a little money and some creativity to create my outdoor room on a budget.
 I love my outdoor room at my back porch.
 It has two open sides.
 I have a love seat that is worn out with parts of the foam showing.
 However, with a large colored sheet from Goodwill, I covered it and made two cushions from one old pillow and covered them with material that I found on Freecycle.
 Everyone loves to lounge on it.
 I also have flowers that bring more color and pleasure to the area.
 Birds and butterflies stop by.
 I also have container garden pots with tomatoes, onions, lettuce, green beans, etc. It's surprising how much can be grown in a small place.
 I also have an old card table that I exchange the tablecloth with the season changes in this area.
 I love to have cut flowers sitting here.
 It is a wonderful place to drink a glass of iced tea, laugh, and talk about your day.

 Take the Next Step: